SkylerLipthay/interpolate_idents/README.md

 # interpolate_idents

+**Warning!** This crate uses a procedural macro (known today as a [compiler plugin](https://doc.rust-lang.org/book/compiler-plugins.html)) and can only be used with Rust's [nightly distribution](https://doc.rust-lang.org/book/nightly-rust.html).

 You cannot currently define a struct, enum, function, or field using `concat_idents!` due to the way macros are parsed by the Rust compiler.
 This will hopefully change in the future, but `interpolate_idents!` sloppily solves